-Acute lymphoblastic leukaemia is not among the 20 most common cancers in the UK, accounting for less than 1% of all new cancer cases (2016).[1-4]
+Acute lymphoblastic leukaemia accounted for less than 1% of all new cancer cases in the UK in 2017.[1-4]

-In females in the UK it is not among the 20 most common cancers (less than 1% of all new female cancer cases).
-In males in the UK, acute lymphoblastic leukaemia is not among the 20 most common cancers (less than 1% of all new male cancer cases).
+In females in the UK, acute lymphoblastic leukaemia accounted for less than 1% of all new female cancer cases.
+In males in the UK, it accounted for less than 1% of all new male cancer cases).

 Acute lymphoblastic leukaemia incidence rates (European age-standardised

 Acute Lymphoblastic Leukaemia (C91.0), Number of New Cases, Crude and European Age-Standardised (AS) Incidence Rates per 100,000 Population, UK, 2017

 Data were provided by the National Cancer Registration and Analysis Service (part of Public Health England), on request through the Office for Data Release, November 2019.
 Similar data can be found here: https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/cancerregistrationstatisticsengland/previousReleases

 Data were provided by ISD Scotland on request, April 2019.
 Similar data can be found here: http://www.isdscotland.org/Health-Topics/Cancer/Publications.

 Data were provided by the Welsh Cancer Intelligence and Surveillance Unit, Health Intelligence Division, Public Health Wales on request, December 2019.
 Similar data can be found here: http://www.wcisu.wales.nhs.uk.